 - Discoloration of tissue

 - Lumps or nodules

 - Trouble speaking or swallowing

-At the start of your dental exam, Dr. LeQuang will review your medical history, dental history, and any medications or supplements you are taking.
-He and our team will also talk with you about your current dental concerns, how you feel about your smile, and gain an understanding of your overall dental health.
+At the start of your dental exam, our dentist will review your medical history, dental history, and any medications or supplements you are taking.
+Our team will also talk with you about your current dental concerns, how you feel about your smile, and gain an understanding of your overall dental health.
 Digital dental images (either x-rays or 3D cone beam scans) will be taken typically each year.
 We will use the x-rays along with our clinical examination to evaluate your total oral health.
-Throughout your exam, our team will carefully assess your mouth for signs of tooth decay, bite issues (how lower and upper teeth meet), loose or damaged restorations (like fillings, crowns, and bridges), and TMJ (temporomandibular joint) health.
+Throughout your exam, our dentist will carefully assess your mouth for signs of tooth decay, bite issues (how lower and upper teeth meet), loose or damaged restorations (like fillings, crowns, and bridges), and TMJ (temporomandibular joint) health.
 A screening for gum disease will also be performed by our dentist or our dental hygienists at least once each year.
 We use a small periodontal ruler and x-rays to evaluate for and diagnose cases of gum disease that may be affecting oral health.